 This article may recommend products we find helpful or cute!
 Read our full disclosure here.

 How do you respond when you are in an emergency?
 Do you fight or flight?
 Do you freeze or get blank all of a sudden not knowing what to do next?..

 First, these responses won’t help you in that situation, and second, you are not alone in this.
 It happens to the best of us.
-Things can go off track, and you can witness some things that explode your mind for a moment.
+Things can go off track, and you can witness some things that totally confuse your mind for a moment.
 Things cannot go in your favor always.

 In these times, when you are facing a crisis, you need to keep calm and relax.

 It is easier said than done, but here are a few strategies that can help you keep calm and relax even when facing a really difficult situation.

 How To Keep Calm And Relax In a Crisis